 - Pension Bonus Bereavement Payment – A lump sum payment may be available to the surviving partner of a Pension Bonus Scheme member who didn’t successfully claim the Age Pension and Pension Bonus before they died.

 You can read more about Centrelink and funeral costs for pensionsers, here.

 We hope this article has given you some clarity about how a prepaid funeral and Centrelink payments work.
 Hopefully it helps you to make an informed choice about planning ahead.

 It is important to note that Centrelink entitlements can change without notice.
 Additionally, the Funeral Bond Allowable Limit is reviewed on July 1 each year.
 You should contact your nearest Centrelink office for further information regarding your specific financial circumstance, on 132 300.

-*This is the general price of a Bare pre-paid cremation paid up-front, correct at November 2021.
+*This is the average price of a Bare pre-paid cremation paid up-front, correct at February 2024.
 Please note that prices vary depending on location and are subject to increase over time, however once a pre-paid plan is locked in, it will remain that price for the duration of the instalment plan.
 For an accurate quote and cost breakdown for your location, please visit our website.